 Plant Diet FAQs

-1. What is a plant diet?
+1. How do I do a plant diet?

-A plant diet (or dieta) is a sacred practice of entering into relationship with a plant as a teacher, healer, and ally.
-It involves consuming the plant in a simple, intentional way while creating space to listen, receive guidance, and allow healing on emotional, physical, and spiritual levels.
+Basically, a plant diet involves consuming a chosen plant in a simple, intentional way while creating space to listen, receive guidance, and allow healing on emotional, physical, and spiritual levels.

+No, you don’t need to fast in a social diet.
+While there are dietary restrictions, (and in isolated diets there is some fasting), that’s not what the word is referring to.
 The word "diet" originates from the Latin diaeta, meaning "way of life."
-When understood like this, it makes more sense in the context of plant medicine.
 A plant “diet” is a new way of life.
 You become initiated to a new world - the world of nature’s consciousness.
-While there are dietary restrictions, (and in isolated diets there is some fasting), that’s not what the word is referring to.
 This is about welcoming you into a new relationship with nature’s knowledge, wisdom and truth.
+A plant diet (or dieta) is a sacred practice of entering into relationship with a plant as a teacher, healer, and ally.

-3. What happens during the diet?
+4. What happens during the diet?

-4. How long does the diet last?
+5. How long does the diet last?

 You’ll be drinking the medicine every day for 14 days.
 But really, the diet really begins as soon as you decide to do it.
 Your plant will start working with you at that point, and the connection gets stronger once the diet opens on day 1.

-5. What am I supposed to feel during the diet?
+6. What am I supposed to feel during the diet?

 Everyone's experience is different.
 You may feel more emotionally sensitive, have vivid dreams, or experience waves of insight, release, or calm.
 If your intention is around healing a specific wound, that wound may get triggered.
 Some people get sick during diets, others don’t.
 Some have emotionally volatile experiences, some cruise through with little or no disruption.
 Whatever happens, your plant is still working with you.

-6. What if I don’t feel anything?
+7. What if I don’t feel anything?

-7. Can I continue my normal routines?
+8. Can I continue my normal routines?

 Yes, but slow down as much as possible.
 Create more spaciousness in your schedule so that you can reflect, meditate and journal.
 Avoid unnecessary stimulation and spend more time in nature - especially sitting with the plant you’re dieting.
 Even subtle shifts in rhythm can deepen the connection.